Zeraiz-Shabbir/CyberbullyingDetectionModel/README.md

 # CyberbullyingDetectionModel
 This repository contains a dataset of tweets categorized by cyberbullying_type, of which there are 6, all with equal distribution ([You can find the dataset here](https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification)).
-This repository also contains the code for analyzing the aforementioned dataset using Apache Spark, and relevant presentations created along the course of the project.
+This repository also contains the code for analyzing the aforementioned dataset using Apache Spark.
+There is also the option to run a version of the project through Databricks Community Edition.
+Instructions for running both versions can be found below.
+This repository also contains presentations created throughout the span of this project, representing different stages of development.
 ## Setting Up Spark on Azure VM
 ### 1. Create an Azure VM
 - Log in to the [Azure portal](https://azure.microsoft.com/en-us/get-started/azure-portal).